ArbitRandomUser/MPVShow/readme.md

 have `end loop` too.
 Check Example at the end of this file

-Make your `yourawesomevideo.mp4.slinfo` in the current directory and run with
+Make your `yourawesomevideo.mp4.slinfo` in the same directory as `yourawesomevideo.mp4`.
+The `.slinfo` file *must* be in the current directory where `mpv` is being run.

 ```
  mpv  yourawesomevideo.mp4
 ```